Overview of the Collection

 Arrangement

-The original arrangement of the collection is numerical (see Container List below), based on Lewis's numbering scheme.
+The original arrangement of the collection is numerical (see the Container List), based on Lewis's numbering scheme.
 Each

-by subject, which was used to describe and access specific photographs.
-Item-level access is available through this card
+(box 27) arranged by subject, which was used to describe and access specific photographs.
+Item-level access is available

-In addition to photographs, each folder may contain correspondence, clippings and/or notes, and their presence is noted.
+photographs, each folder may contain correspondence, clippings and/or notes, and their presence is noted.
+The biographical

-The biographical files contain primarily textual materials; if photographs are present, they are noted.
+files contain primarily textual materials; if photographs are present,

-The collection has also been intellectually described in four broad subject areas at the end of the Container List: Views
+The collection has also been intellectually described in four broad subject areas in the Subject List following the Container

 The majority of the clippings and printed materials included with the photographs are preservation photocopies.